iamfj/composer/README.md

 If I forget an extension, feel free to open a pull request or ticket to add it.

+**Disclaimer: This image should only be used for local development!**

 # What is Composer?

 Composer is a tool for dependency management in PHP, written in PHP.